hypergroup/android-hyper/README.md

  1. `collection`
  2. `href`

-When contributing, be sure to write your unit tests.
+When contributing, be sure to write your unit tests and documentation.

+##### Future tasks

+ 1. Set property values on nodes
+ 2. Implement pattern for propogating change events
+ 3. Easy android binding implementation
+ 4. Forms implementation?
+ 5. Paging implementation?

 ## Also included

 In this repository, there is an example application that exists as a hyper-tree browser.
-You can dril down through a hyper tree's `keyPaths` and examine its contents.
+You can drill down through a hyper tree's `keyPaths` and examine its contents.

 [hyper+json]:https://github.com/hypergroup/hyper-json